History of Jersey: Post-Liberation

 There was an expansion of housing to deal with growing population and to improve the quality of existing housing.
 There was also a slum clearance programme involving States-funded homes (either for social housing or sale) and States-funded mortgages.
 By 1948, since the end of the war, two estates had been built: Grasett Park and Princess Place.
 A sum of £52,000 was agreed to build more houses on land already owned by the States.

 The population saw growth from wealthy immigrants looking for lower taxes and seasonal essential workers from the Continent and mainland.
 Jersey was particularly attractive to retired civil servants in former British colonies as these obtained independence throughout the 20th century.
 This created a need for new infrastructure.
 Street lighting began to spread to the country parishes and a new sewage farm was built at Bellozane.
 Mains drainage was extended beyond St Helier and new water production facilities were constructed.:281 The island saw a growth in tourism and the reopening of the Battle of Flowers parade (for the first time since World War I) as well as new cinemas and the International Road Race.

 The military establishments of the island were handed over by the British Government to the Island and Jersey's Militia abolished.
 For the first time since Edward III, there was no permanent military presence on the island.
 The arsenals, forts are castles were converted to museums and housing (or in the case of Fort Regent, into the main leisure centre for town).
-There was a dispute over the ownership of Jersey's islets - the Minquiers and the Ecréhous - between the UK and France.
+There was a dispute over the ownership of Jersey's islets – the Minquiers and the Ecréhous – between the UK and France.
 The International Court of Justice ruled in favour of British ownership of the reefs.

 Between 1945 and the Queen's coronation in 1952, there were outbreaks of polio and tuberculosis and the opening of the Jersey Maternity hospital and St John Ambulance headquarters.
 Agriculture was hit by a series of foot-and-mouth outbreaks.

 The first senatorial election was brief.
 Each Senator was elected for either nine, six or three years depending on where they came in the polling list.
 Philip Le Feuvre topped the poll and was elected for nine years.
 On 8 December 1945 at the Deputies' election, Ivy Forster of the Progressive Party became the first woman to ever be elected to the States.
 Other notable successful candidates include John Le Marquand Jr. (whose father has recently been returned as Senator) and Cyril Le Marquand.

+The event which has had the most far-reaching effect on Jersey in modern times is the growth of the finance industry in the island from the 1960s onwards,:287 which has led to debate that Jersey constitutes a tax haven.